 Interestingly, in some cultures where menopause is embraced as a sign of wisdom and elevated status, some women appear to have fewer menopausal symptoms.
 In one study which involved rural Mayan Indians, researchers attributed the lack of symptoms during the menopausal transition to the women’s attitude to menopause rather than a difference in endocrinology.

-They found the Mayan women in the study were also oestrogen deprived and experienced the same age-related bone de-mineralization as their USA counterparts but did not experience menopausal symptoms.
+They found the Mayan women in the study were also oestrogen deprived and experienced the same age-related bone de-mineralization as their American counterparts but did not experience menopausal symptoms.
 Perhaps the adoption of a different social-cultural view can help to promote a better menopausal transition.

 The alteration in endogenous oestrogen leads to multiple hormonal changes in the body.
 This includes changes to the central nervous system, serotonergic and noradrenergic systems (neurotransmission systems in your brain).